 - 2 tablespoons Greek yogurt

-- In a large pot over medium heat, add olive oil and lightly sauté onion until soft.
+- In a large pot over medium heat, add olive oil and lightly sauté onion and garlic until soft (garlic is optional).

 - Remove from heat.
 Add yogurt and use either a hand blender or a common blender to puree until smooth.

-- Add dried or fresh coriander leaves (optional).
+- Add dried or fresh parsley or coriander leaves (optional).